ligolang/ligo/nix/README.md

 ## Quick maintenance guide

 - `opam-repository` and `tezos-opam-repository` are pinned.
-To update them when required, run `niv update` (you can get niv with `nix shell nixpkgs#niv`)
+To update them when required, run `niv update` (you can get niv with `nix shell 'nixpkgs#niv'`)
 - `ocaml` version is pinned in `ocaml-overlay.nix`.
 If you want to update it, go there and change the version.
 - If something fails, `nix repl pkgs.nix` can be very useful to investigate it.

 ## Known caveats

-- This is not a nix flake.
+- This is not a [nix flake](https://gist.github.com/edolstra/40da6e3a4d4ee8fd019395365e0772e7).
 This will never be a flake if we want to keep this low-maintenance, because of the way `opam` sources are defined.
 Sometimes, the checksum is omitted there, so we have to use `fetchTarball` without the checksum, which won't work in restricted mode (which is required for flakes).
 The only solution would be to generate nix expressions for opam-repository separately, but it means a manual step in the process (and it's also impossible to make this work as a flake).
 - For the same reason as above, evaluation can take a while because we need to download all the sources every `tarball-ttl` seconds.
 This can be mitigated by setting `tarball-ttl` to a high value.